Part of the adventure of visiting Kennicott & McCarthy is getting here.

 Regularly scheduled flights between Anchorage, Glennallen and McCarthy on Monday, Wednesday, Thursday and Saturday throughout the summer season.

 Wrangell Mountain Air

-Wrangell Mountain Air offers three daily flights from Chitina (a 5 hour drive from Anchorage, 6 from Fairbanks and 2.5 from Valdez).
-You can also contact them to schedule a private charter from anywhere else in South Central Alaska.
-Contact Wrangell Mountain Air directly for their current schedules and prices.
+Wrangell Mountain Air offers three daily flights from Chitina (a 5 hour drive from Anchorage, 6 hour drive from Fairbanks and 2.5 hour drive from Valdez).

 Check out this awesome video from our friends at Alaska.org!